 No other country in the world can you line up a fight within a few days.
 In most western countries you will have to know for months in advance to set up a fight with an even matchup.
 While there are many good things about fighting in Thailand, there are definitely some bad ones.
 Here is the good, the bad, and the ugly on fighting in Thailand.

 Great Place to Train before your Fight – Thailand is a great place to train and fight.
 The system is setup so you can train at any local gym and they will set you up with a fight with a local promoter.
-It is an easy built system that gets people in and out of the ring in a constant revolving door.
+It is an easily built system that gets people in and out of the ring in a constant revolving door.
 If you plan on fighting while you are in Thailand, you will be able to fight.
-Matchups aside, there are plenty of good opponents they can line up for you, so don’t ever think your too good to fight.
+Matchups aside, there are plenty of good opponents they can line up for you, so don’t ever think you’re too good to fight.

 Full Muay Thai Rules – Another great part about fighting in Thailand is you get to use full thai rules.
 Many organizations don’t allow elbows without elbow pads, which takes away a huge weapon in muay thai.
 The clinching is pretty much non-existent in most western countries as well.
 In Thailand, the refs will allow you to work in the clinch without breaking you up after 3 seconds.
 This is a benefit to fighters who have a clinch style of fighting.